Sweet-Berry-Collective/MoreThanAFoxbox/README.md

 The filler item is usually the new Polyfill item.
 And the essence item is an item that is important to the mob the plushie is based off of.

-Plushies can also be upgraded with Speakers and Sqeakers, giving them mob sounds or squeaker sounds, respectively.
+Plushies can also be upgraded with Speakers and Squeakers, giving them mob sounds or squeaker sounds, respectively.

 Plushies can be placed on the ground, where you can select from 3 poses by crouch-clickinng the block, The poses are Sitting, Standing, and Laying.